udemyDevops/CI-CD-with-Jenkins/manageJenkins.md

 > 'apt install openjdk-17-jdk' --> 'java -version' can see the 21 as the default version --> 'ls /usr/lib.jvm/' java home directory, can see the installed jdk versions

-> so the JAVA_HOME required for jdk tool in JEnkins UI is '/usr/lib.jvm/java-<version>-openjdk-amd64'
+> so the JAVA_HOME required for jdk tool in Jenkins UI is '/usr/lib.jvm/java-<version>-openjdk-amd64'